pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 ### 3 Players

-The rules are assumed to be the same apart from the following exceptions. **16 cards** are dealt to each player and 6 cards to the stock.
+The rules are assumed to be the same apart from the following exceptions. **16 cards** are dealt to each player and 6 cards to the talon.
 The forehand starts the bidding, and may name any contract other than Klop.
 Klop is only played if everyone passes without bidding.
 The declarer always plays alone against the other two.
 The contracts are as follows:

 Contract     | Exchange | Goal        | Score              | Bonuses
 ------------ | -------- | ----------- | ------------------ | -------